rus777777/terraform-team-1/README.md

 * Current infrastructure of our Project -  Anelia will share later

-* create primitive model (prototype) of our project
+* create primitive model (prototype) of our project to negotiate beetwen groups

 # VPC (1-3 pages)

 * make base for other groups - RDS, ASG should not wait
+* VPC organise as a Terraform mudule
+* module published in Terraform Registry for public use

 VPC
-3 public subnets
+* 3 public subnets
-3 private subnets
+* 3 private subnets
+* 1 GW
+* (depend on parameter) NAT GW

 # RDS (1-3 pages)

 * RDS instanse -  for simple model - ASG should not wait
 * using resources Aurora cluster
+* publish in Route53:
+  * writer.yourdomain.com
+  * reader1.yourdomain.com
+  * reader2.yourdomain.com
-*
+  * reader3.yourdomain.com

 # ASG (1-3 pages)